 48.398200,-2.907586

-The elevation and height of the stone at the location is 43.4 meters.
+The elevation and height of the stone at the location is 43.4 metres.
 This number is known to connect to the pyramids, and dividing the circumference by it yields 931.
 If 43.4 is used to divide the seconds in a day, 1990 is achieved.
 This number is near 1985, and to achieve it, 4 minutes or 239 seconds are subtracted.

 40075 ÷ 43.4 = 931.98